2829397175/SRAPAgent_Framework/README.md

-# EconAgent
+# SARPAgent

 Effective economic policy is crucial for avoiding adverse economic phenomena such as inflation, resource monopolization and etc. We propose an economic simulation framework based on LLM-Agents.
-Specifically, LLM-based agents can engage in interactions, exploration, and decision-making within the EconAgent simulation framework.
+Specifically, LLM-based agents can engage in interactions, exploration, and decision-making within the SARPAgent simulation framework.

-To refine economic policy parameters, we propose the Optimal Policy Finding algorithm (OPFA) with custom optimization objectives.
-The realism and effectiveness of simulation by EconAgent is validated through Turing tests.
+To refine economic policy parameters, we propose the Policy Optimization Finding algorithm (POA) with custom optimization objectives.
+The realism and effectiveness of simulation by SARPAgent is validated through Turing tests.

-## EconAgent Framework
+## SARPAgent Framework

-Before we begin, please set your openai_api_keys in "EconAgent\llms\api.json", and format it like:
+Before we begin, please set your openai_api_keys in "SARPAgent\llms\api.json", and format it like:
 ```json
 [
     "sk-***",